mendix/cf-mendix-buildpack/README.md

     cf set-env <YOUR_APP> MXRUNTIME_com_mendix_storage_s3_EndPoint foo

+### Configuring HTTP headers

+To prevent clickjacking, the `X-Frame-Options` header can be configured.
+See [this Mozilla page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) for all supported options.
+This can be configured via het `X_FRAME_OPTIONS` environment variable.
+For example:

+    cf set-env <YOUR_APP> X_FRAME_OPTIONS SAMEORIGIN

+or:

+    cf set-env <YOUR_APP> X_FRAME_OPTIONS "ALLOW-FROM https://example.com/"

 ### Horizontal Scaling

 There are two ways for horizontal scaling in Mendix.
 In Mendix 5.15+ you can use sticky sessions.
 Mendix 7 brings this even further by no longer requiring a state store.
 See below on how to activate these settings, based on the Mendix version you use.